- Viber / Whats App: +977 98510 95 800

 Muktinath is one of the most frequented & famous pilgrimage places of the Himalayan Nation Nepal that lies in Mustang district with an attitude of 13000ft above sea level.
-Devotees from far places come to here to get their sins washed away.The main attraction of this temple is the three storey traditional Nepalese style temple of Lord Muktinath.
-It is situated at the foot of the Throng la Mountain pass which is so pleasant and quite place.
+Devotees from far places come to here to get their sins washed away.The main attraction of this temple is the three stories traditional Nepalese style temple of Lord Muktinath.
+It is situated at the foot of the Throng la Mountain pass which is so pleasant and quiet place.
 The scenically view in the whole Kali Gandaki valley below Muktinath is more interesting.
 This is a holy place where both Hindu and Buddhist visit and get religious satisfaction.

 The wind bells in this temple lie below the roofs.
 As this temple is of Nepalese style it has carved trusts and lattice windows.
 The main door facing to the west is one of the most decorated ones.
 There are two big prayer wheels in front of the temple which moves 24hrs by the current generated by the 108 water spouts.
-Mainly the deities are worshiped every day in the morning and evening unmarried local Buddhist girl as well as priest.
+Mainly the deities are worshiped every day in the morning and evening unmarried local Buddhist girl as well as a priest.
 Every year many pilgrims from Nepal and India visit this temple.
-At the floor level of temple there burns a blue flame fed by natural gas.
+At the floor level of the temple, there burns a blue flame fed by natural gas.

 This temple is also known as Jawal Mai or Goddess of Fire and Ning-Ma-Pa call by Tibetans.
 It is also believed that the founder of Tibetan Buddhism had meditated at Muktinath on his way to Tibet.
 There are several Buddhist Monasteries around Muktinath and among them, Narasingha Gumba is the most important one.
 It is also called the place of salvation as mostly the Hindu performs Shraddha ritual on the bank of Kagbeni River and worship Muktinath with the belief that their ancestors will get salvation.